The Effects of Alcohol Poisoning and How Long They Last

 Rehydration is crucial to recovery.
 Providing adequate fluids helps to flush out toxins and supports kidney function.

-In severe cases, hospitalisation might be necessary to monitor vital signs and administer intravenous fluids.
-Swift medical intervention may prevent complications, such as seizures or respiratory failure.
+Swift medical intervention can prevent serious complications such as seizures or respiratory failure.

 Impact of Alcohol Tolerance on Recovery